Burberry parts ways with Bailey as new CEO refashions brand

-LONDON/PARIS (Reuters) - Christopher Bailey, who fashioned trench coat maker Burberry into a global label, will part ways with the British company next year, leaving its new chief executive to revitalise the brand.
+LONDON/PARIS (Reuters) - Christopher Bailey, who fashioned Burberry into a global label, will part ways with the British trench coat maker next year as its new chief executive moves to revitalise the brand.

-Bailey joined Burberry from Gucci, where he was senior womenswear designer, in 2001.
-Working with former CEOs Rose Marie Bravo and Angela Ahrendts, he made Burberry’s camel, red and black check designs must-have items for fashion buyers.
+After joining Burberry from Gucci in 2001, Bailey worked with former CEOs Rose Marie Bravo and Angela Ahrendts to make its classic camel, red and black check designs must-haves for followers of fashion around the world.

+Bailey will forego 16 million pounds ($21 million) in share awards when he steps down at the end of March to pursue new projects, Burberry said on Tuesday.

-While sales rose in the early 2000s, helped by ad campaigns fronted by model Kate Moss, Burberry became a victim of its own success when its check pattern was widely counterfeited, but Bailey successfully re-established its upmarket credentials.
+Ad campaigns fronted by model Kate Moss helped sales rise in the early 2000s, but Burberry became a victim of its own success when its check pattern was widely counterfeited.

-Although Bailey also became CEO when Ahrendts left for Apple in 2014, Burberry’s growth faltered, first as demand in Asia slowed, and then as it struggled to ride a rebound.
+However, Bailey successfully re-established its upmarket credentials and became CEO when Ahrendts left for Apple in 2014.
+But Burberry’s growth faltered, first as demand in Asia slowed, and then as it failed to ride a rebound.

-Bailey, who was paid 3.5 million pounds in the year to end-March, will surrender share awards worth more than 16 million pounds when he leaves, Burberry said on Tuesday, adding he had decided it was time to pursue new projects.
+The 46-year-old designer was paid 3.5 million pounds in the year to end-March.

-In 2014, shareholders voted against a near 20 million pound share award to the 46-year-old designer which was not linked to performance.
-Some are these are included in those surrendered.
+His compensation had long been a focus, and a near 20 million pound share award which was not linked to performance was opposed by a majority of shareholders in 2014.
+Some of these shares, which were nevertheless awarded by Burberry’s board, are included in those now being surrendered by Bailey.

-Burberry said Bailey would step down from his board positions of president and chief creative officer at the end of March, but would support Marco Gobbetti, who took over from him as CEO, until 31 December 2018.
+Burberry said Bailey would step down from his board positions of president and chief creative officer at the end of March, but would support Marco Gobbetti, who took over from him as CEO, until the end of December next year.

 Bailey’s exit will enable Gobbetti to revamp Burberry’s creative direction as well as its operations, analysts said.